lzxindustries/videomancer-sdk/README.md

 ### Program Configuration

 Program parameters are defined in TOML files.
-See the [TOML Program Configuration Guide](docs/toml-program-config-guide.md) for complete documentation.
+See the [TOML Configuration Guide](docs/toml-config-guide.md) for complete documentation.

 ```bash
 cd examples/templates